yukapooka/yukapooka.github.io/_pages/home.md

 title: home
 permalink: /

-social: true # includes social icons at the bottom of the page
+social: false # includes social icons at the bottom of the page

 ---

 <h4>Technical, Product & Strategy Builder for Healthcare, AI, and Decision Systems</h4>

-<p>I work at the intersection of technical systems, human judgment, and real-world decision-making in healthcare and biotech environments.
-My portfolio brings together selected case studies and writing on product, AI-enabled workflows, and the design of systems that support better decisions.</p>
+<p>I work at the intersection of technical systems, human judgment, and decision-making in healthcare and biotech environments.
+This portfolio shares selected case studies and writing on AI-enabled workflows and decision systems.</p>

 <p><b>Exploring roles in: </b></p>
 <p>Healthcare Product Management · Technical Product Management · Product Strategy · Responsible AI · Decision Science / Behavioral Science · AI-Enabled Platform Roles</p>